Charleston Museums: Where History and Culture Come Alive

 Known for hands-on history lessons, Patriots Point Naval and Maritime Museum hosts activities and programs aboard USS Yorktown.
 While visiting, learn about history, science, aviation and local wildlife.
 Topics include marine ecosystems, inner workings of aircraft carriers, flight simulators and hands-on wet labs.

 In addition, guests can add on different adventures.
-Helicopter tours, scavenger hunts and audio tours are a few options for kids and adults.
+Helicopter tours, scavenger hunts and audio tours are a few options.
 For the ultimate visit, check out Patriot Point’s Flight Academy and prepare for take-off.

 Fort Sumter National Monument

 Fort Sumter serves as the starting point of the American Civil War.
 Tour operators take guests to Fort Sumter where they spend 2.25 hours exploring and learning.
 At the fort, hear about Confederate and Union soldiers and see cannons.
 Then head to the museum, which houses exhibits about the fort’s construction and usage.
 Visitors can also shop for souvenirs at the bookstore.

 Aside from the museum, most attractions at Fort Sumter National Monument are located outside.
 Plan to spend time outdoors, and wear sun protection and comfortable clothing.